Making online enquiry easier: 22nd July 2022

-Thank you for adapting with us to pandemic circumstances, with more telephone consultations and online enquiries (econsults).
+Thank you for adapting with us to pandemic circumstances, with more telephone consultations and online enquiries .
 As we adjust to the new normal, we are experiencing very high volumes of enquiries.
 We have continued throughout the pandemic to offer in person or video consultations where needed, and discovered new ways of working such as photographs for rashes.
 We want to help you navigate the new landscape, and get the best service from us.

 We are providing blood tests, nurse and HCA and GP appointments, and have been throughout the pandemic.
 On some days, we have in excess of 200 GP consultations.
 A significant proportion are face-to-face, majority being by phone (for which similar dedicated time is needed).
 Minor surgery is currently on hold.
 Some travel vaccinations are resuming (complete form at reception) (not for multi-country/ complex trips; commercial services exist for these).
 Please don't be surprised if we contact you outside core hours, as we are working evenings and weekends to keep up.

-Why am I being asked to complete an online consultation?
+Why am I being asked to complete an online enquiry?

 It is helpful to know your needs/ questions/ expectations in advance, to enable us to help.
 It is the best way to ensure your GP is aware of your problem, and to book a consultation where needed.
 Many patients prefer this method , and it also takes pressure off phone lines.
-Though the online consultation tool “econsult” (at ststephens.webgp.com) does involve quite a few questions, this is to ensure clinical safety and for us to have clinically relevant information upfront.
+We have made this simpler (July 2022); please continue to give us all the information which could be relevant (especially previous consultations/ what tried/ expectations and concerns).
 Please don't use this method for emergencies .
 Please do use for ongoing problems.
 For test results or prescription requests, please use NHS App if possible.
 Let us know if you need help installing/ accessing.
 It is easy when you know how !